playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaErrorHandling.md

 To use that `HttpErrorHandler` implementation, you should configure the `play.http.errorHandler` configuration property in `application.conf` like this:

     play.http.errorHandler = play.api.http.JsonHttpErrorHandler

+## Using both HTML and JSON, and other content types

+If your application uses a mixture of HTML and JSON, as is common in modern web apps, Play offers another error handler that delegates to either the HTML or JSON error handler based on the preferences specified in the client's `Accept` header.
+This can be specified with:

+    play.http.errorHandler = play.api.http.HtmlOrJsonHttpErrorHandler

+This is a suitable default choice of error handler for most applications.

+Finally, if you want to support other content types for errors in addition to HTML and JSON, you can extend [`PreferredMediaTypeHttpErrorHandler`](api/scala/play/api/http/PreferredMediaTypeHttpErrorHandler.html) and specify a custom error handler as described below.

 ## Supplying a custom error handler